 She turned to him.
-‘It needed to be in that tone, Bebe, the traitor [if there is one] will be worried that we know something and they’ll send One2Ones to each other.’
+‘It needed to be in that tone, Bebe, the traitor [if there still is one, it maybe that it’s old intelligence from Nadine] will be worried that we know something and they’ll send One2Ones to each other.’

 ‘How bad do you feel that is now?
-Given that there’s still a traitor, given that we aren’t close to most of those people any more, given that we’re probably coming to the end with Jean-Claude sponsored safehouses – who would you miss most?’
+Given that you and I both suspect there’s still a traitor, given that we aren’t close to most of those people any more, given that we’re probably coming to the end with Jean-Claude’s sponsored safehouses – who would you miss most?’

 ‘Don’t forget Mademoiselle and you also put in money, Thierry some.’

 ‘Nowhere near Jean-Claude’s level.
-Who would you miss?’
+Whom would you miss?’

 ‘I’d say Francine, you might add Jean-Claude.’